stb5585/Dungeon-Crawl/README.md

     - Add a tutorial so players can better understand the gameplay
     - Adapt skill functionality for non-mage characters that do not cast spells
     - Add graphical representation for a more complete game experience
+    - Make item comparison easier for both equipping and the shop
+    - Add shop_inventory dictionary; online lowest level items will be available by default and subsequent items will need to be farmed
+    - Have enemies respawn (either when entering town or after an amount of time); reset world tiles

 - Possible development
     - Status effects
     - Item identification
     - Add capability to have more than one playable character
+    - Make the dungeon tiles all random (even the map creation)

 FILES:
 - actions.py